lazamar/smvc/README.md

 This library creates elements in the page based on a description of how the page should look like.

-The user-defined `view` function should return an this description in the form of an array of element descriptions.
+The user-defined `view` function should return this description in the form of an array of element descriptions.

 There are two functions to create HTML element descriptions.